A Different Kind of New Year’s Resolution: 12 Side Projects in 12 Months

 MONTHLY PROJECTS AS ALTERNATIVES TO YEARLY RESOLUTIONS:

-Inside, I’ve included the exact proven process that I use to teach my clients so that you don’t have to spend time trying to figure out what works and what doesn’t.
-You can get the free toolkit by clicking on the button below.
+To save you time, I included the exact process that I use to achieve my monthly resolutions.
+You can get the free toolkit on how to create and implement your projects by clicking on the button below.

 And for ideas on monthly resolutions you can do, below is a list of the 12 projects that started it all.

 LIST OF 12 SIDE PROJECT IN 12 MONTHS:

 This is a brief overview of how I determine what projects to choose.
 First, I make a list of areas I want to improve in, and choose one to focus on for 30 days.
 Each project has to pass the “Dream Life” test, which means that if I completed the challenge, I would be one step closer to my ideal life.
 If you’re curious on what the exact process looks like, you can check it out here.

 Every year, the most popular goals tend to be learning a new skill, meeting new people and get a (new) job, according to a survey on new year resolutions.
 Out of the 12 side projects that I did, my favorites were also similar.
 They were: starting a blog, going to events by myself, and exploring career alternatives.
 These three monthly challenges completely shifted my perspective on what I thought was possible as a career.

 Here are the specific ways that these projects have changed my life and opened new doors.